Exploring Energy Security

 Fusion Energy Image

-Our planet faces a daunting challenge this century: closing the gap between projected energy demand and the supply of sustainable, carbon-free, affordable energy.
+Our planet faces a daunting challenge this century: closing the gap between projected energy demand and the supply of reliable, sustainable, affordable energy.

 A pickup truck filled with fusion fuel has the equivalent energy of 2 million metric tons of coal, or 10 million barrels of oil.

-One such concept being studied at LLNL is a laser-based inertial fusion energy (IFE) system that would build on the inertial confinement fusion (ICF) experiments conducted on NIF.
-If successful, IFE promises safe, carbon-free, and sustainable energy.
+One fusion concept being studied at LLNL is a laser-based inertial fusion energy (IFE) system that would build on the inertial confinement fusion (ICF) experiments conducted on NIF in support of the National Nuclear Security Administration's science-based stockpile modernization program.
+IFE promises a viable development path toward laser-powered safe and sustainable fusion energy.

 The nuclear power plants in use around the world today use fission, or the splitting of heavy atoms such as uranium, to release energy for electricity.
 A fusion power plant, on the other hand, will generate energy by fusing atoms of deuterium and tritium, two isotopes of hydrogen—the lightest element.
 Deuterium is extracted from abundant seawater, and tritium is produced by the transmutation of lithium, a common element in the Earth’s crust and oceans.